The Honours System

 The BEM was reintroduced by the Prime Minister in 2011 and the first awards were announced in the New Year’s Honours List in 2012.
 It is intended to honour people for local and exceptional work within their communities.

-HM The Queen has asked the Lord-Lieutenant to make the awards of BEMs within Kent.
+HM The King has asked the Lord-Lieutenant to make the awards of BEMs within Kent.

 The Lord-Lieutenant holds two investitures a year, each one following the publication of the Honours List.
 Recipients will receive details of the investiture from the Deputy Clerk to the Lieutenancy as soon as a date is announced, usually within three months of the announcement.
 Any recipient not able to attend will have their presentation carried forward to the next investiture.